KLanger98/AUBC-Accessibility-challenge/README.md

 ## Usage
 This accessibility challenge represents a business's webpage that describes key services and benefits that the business 'Horiseon' provides.

-By running this code you will see both an index.html and CSS stylesheet organised semantically with appropriate comments and semantic tags for structure.
-By clicking links within the navigation bar you will be redirected to the appropriate content.
+When viewing the source code you fill find semantically organised HTML elements with appropriate comments to assist with identifying structure.
+By clicking links within the navigation bar you will be redirected to the appropriate associated content card on the webpage.
-If the browser is unable to load the pages images, appropriate alt text has been provided to describe the iamges.
+If the browser is unable to load the pages images, appropriate alt text has been provided to describe the images.
+When looking through the CSS stylesheet you will find oranised CSS selectors and properties based on semantic structure of the HTML elements.
+The HTML's title element has also been changed to provide a concise and descriptive title.

 ## Credits

 N/A

 ## License

-MIT license
+MIT license.